uark-backend-class/course-materials/lectures/02-command-line/homework.md

     - This folder should _always_ be in your home directory
   - Create a file named `peanutbutter.txt`
     - This file should get created in the crunchy folder _even if the crunchy folder already exists_
-  - Add the text 'Is the best!' to `peanutbutter.txt`
+  - Add the text 'Is the best' to `peanutbutter.txt`
   - Add the current directory path to the next line in `peanutbutter.txt`